 What to do if you suspect carbon monoxide poisoning

 If you or someone else is experiencing carbon monoxide poisoning symptoms, immediately turn off any and all gas-burning appliances!
 Open windows and doors and exit your home right away.
 You need fresh air.
 The New Mexico Gas Company advises you to call the Poison Control Center at 800-222-1222.
 They are available 24 hours a day, seven days a week and will determine if you need medical attention.
+Make sure you use common sense.
+If it’s clearly a medical emergency, call 911 immediately.

 Once you have taken care of any medical emergencies, call the New Mexico Gas Company at 888-NM-Gas-Co (888-664-2726) to come find the source of the leak.
 You will probably need to replace the appliance causing the problem.